paperclip-ui/legacy-paperclip/README.md

 ## Goals

-- In a similiar spirit as TypeScript, Paperclip aims to help provide an extra layer of safety around HTML and CSS.
-UI code should be predictable, easy to refactor, and bugs should be easy to spot across different browsers and screen sizes.
 - To have strict control over how elements are styled, while maintaining the flexibility of CSS.
 - To be generic, and compatible with just about any language, strongly or dynamically typed.
 - To compile to plain code, and not require any runtime.
-To make UI development feel more like drawing.
+- To make UI development feel more like drawing.
 Developers shouldn't have to wait around for their UI code to compile, and should have more visual tooling to help <i>visually</i> develop their UIs.
-- To eventually have enough UI tooling that would enable non-engineers to safely create UIs in tandem with developers.
+- To eventually have enough UI tooling that would enable non-engineers to create UIs in tandem with developers.

 ## Example